Interview Prep · by talent · Math

 Lead time — when the selection test is still weeks out

-• Confirm all competition certificates (SMOPS, NMOS, AMC, RIPMWC) are logged accurately.
-MOE pulls competition results from primary schools' DSA portal entries — if the certificate is not logged, scan and submit directly with the application.
+- Confirm all competition certificates (SMOPS, NMOS, AMC, RIPMWC) are logged accurately.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+Competition results count where the primary school has logged them — if the certificate is not logged, scan and submit directly with the application.
 Schools that score competition history give zero credit to claimed-but-unverified awards.

 Tapering — final week